mulveyj/w03-drone/README.md

 - Practice the OOP skills you've learned this week.
 Learn to plan a Class hierarchy and design objects interfaces.
 - Get introduced to asynchronous programming.
 - Learn how to explore a problem's domain.
-- Familiarise yourself with some vector maths, trigonometry and kinematics.
+- Familiarise yourself with some vector maths, trigonometry and kinematics, useful when modelling real world movement.